vtjoeh/video_room_calc/README.md

 - Bobby McGonigle.
 - Win.
 - Alexis B.
 - Julie, Anna, Paul & Joshua.
+- The Famous One
 - *Thank you to everybody who gave feedback or said thank you.*

 _Spelling errors, typos, unused functions, incomplete commenting are all purposly inserted as proof this is not written by AI._